-The early clinical trials did not involve the transplant of iPSCs into humans, but rather, the creation and evaluation of iPSC lines for clinical purposes.
-Within these trials, iPSC lines were created from specific patient populations to determine if these cell lines could be a good model for a disease of interest.
+It is important to note that the early clinical trials of iPSCs—and the majority of them today—do not involve the transplant of iPSCs into humans.
+Rather, they involve the creation and evaluation of iPSC lines for clinical purposes.
+Within these trials, iPSC lines are created from specific patient populations to determine if these cell lines could be a good model for a disease of interest.

-- Fate Therapeutics – FT500, its iPSC-derived NK cell product
+- FT500, an iPSC-derived NK cell product by Fate Therapeutics

 Figure.
 Number of Clinical Trials Involving iPSCs by Year, 2006-2020

 iPSC Progress in Japan

 Within Japan, there are also several physician-led studies underway investigating the use of iPSC-derived cellular products within human patients.
 While these are not formal clinical trials, they do involve the transplant of iPSC-derived cellular therapeutics into human patients.